How to make a room dark enough for sleep

 Now, when your 10 minutes of meditation are up, what score are you going to give the darkness of the room?
 Remember 10/10 means you can’t see your hand in front of your face – with your eyes open.
 Oh and while you’re there in the room, look for any internal light sources too.
 Are there any motion sensors or lights that tell you something is on (the baby monitor or heat pump for example).
 Or even your digital alarm clock (does anyone use those anymore?), is that glowing?

 If you’re rating the room anything below an 8/10 (or even if you are rating it an 8, but you know you’re sensitive to light).
-Look for ways to block the light.
+Look for ways to block the light to make it dark enough for sleep.

 Block that light!

-If you already have black-out blinds or curtains, and it’s just a small sliver of light coming around the tops or bottoms of the window, you may be able to call on your inner Macguyver and use towels (or duct tape?) to cover the offending areas.
+If you already have black-out blinds or curtains, and it’s just a small sliver of light coming around the tops or bottoms of the window, you may be able to call on your inner Macguyver and use towels (or duct tape?) to cover the offending areas so it’s dark enough for sleep.

 If the light is coming around the sides, sometimes Velcro or some form of tape is all you need to keep the sides attached to the wall.

-Actually, I was joking about the duct tape (it’s important you keep the resale value of your property high), but tape can be really handy if you have little sensor lights from appliances that you want to cover.
+Actually, I was joking about the duct tape (it’s important you keep the resale value of your property high), but tape can be really handy if you have little sensor lights from appliances that you want to cover to make the room dark enough for sleep.
 Just cover the light part with the tape (making sure the light doesn’t emit heat – don’t cover anything that’s likely to go up in flames, please)..

 If your curtains are standard ones and the light comes through them (and the sides), you can also try and get creative.
 While it’s not pretty, it can do the job.
 This is where you can consider blocking the window itself.
 Using cardboard for example.
 Do be wary of using tinfoil or black rubbish sacks that will stick or melt onto the window in high heat.
 Although you could use them temporarily in cooler weather.